 Areas of expertise

 I have geospatial teaching experience since 2002 at the undergraduate (BSc, MSc) and postgraduate (PhD) level at the Department of Geography and Geology.
 Since 2010 I have also been training geospatial experts in Tanzanian academic and government institutions in various development cooperation and consultancy projects.
 These have had both individual as well as institutional skills development objectives.
-From 2002 until 2017 my teaching portfolio consisted annually from several GIS and remote sensing courses at UTU.
+From 2002 until 2017 my teaching portfolio consisted annually from several undergraduate GIS and remote sensing courses at UTU.
 Additionally I have been teaching courses in landscape research/landscape ecology.
-From 2018 onwards, I am training mainly MSc and PhD level students who are specializing in geospatial research.
-I am/have been a supervisor of around 20 MSc theses and 7 PhDs.
+From 2018 onwards, I have focused more on training MSc and PhD level students who are specializing in geospatial research.
+I am/have been a supervisor of over 20 MSc theses and 7 PhDs.

 Currently I am teaching on the following courses:

 MAAN7760 Specialisation in Geospatial Research, 5 op

 MAAN7764 Geospatial Data Management and Visualization, 5 op

 MAAN7340 Participation, Spatial Planning and GIS, 5 op